Environmental Studies (ENV)

 Local Environmental Issues

 Learners will examine their local biophysical environment, survey the regional history and economics, and then assess local environmental issues that may affect the health and well being of the local environment.
 Topics of concern vary depending on specific location and issues of concern.
 Learners may submit comments of concern to appropriate government officials.
 Field trips required.
+Prerequisite: ENG 100 or placement beyond prerequisite or Consent of Instructor.
 May be taken for S/U credit.
 Three lecture.

 ENV 113 (3)